Become a VIP

 Documenting the flora and fauna of Hancock County not only tells us the natural treasures to watch for outdoors, but also helps educate about the changing environment and how best to manage our natural resources from forests to fields or wetlands to wild lands.
 Various land management procedures are based on scientific knowledge gathered in an on-going Inventory & Monitoring program conducted within the parks and Hancock County by HPD staff and volunteers.

-This hands-on in-the-field approach to monitoring environmental changes and assisting with habitat restoration gives participants a wide range of physical and mental activities in which to participate.
-Visit the Calendar for event dates and times.
-If registration is required, please call the HPD Office at 419-425-7275.
-Dress for the weather as most of these activities take place outdoors.
+This hands-on, in-the-field approach to monitoring environmental changes and assisting with habitat restoration gives participants a wide range of physical and mental activities in which to participate.
+If you are interested, please complete our VIP application in the section above.

 Volunteers independently conduct weekly monitoring and record progress of nest building, egg laying, hatching development, and fledging of the birds that utilize these boxes.
 Sparrows are deterred from nesting, but other species such as tree swallow, tufted titmouse, chickadee, and wren are permitted and monitored along with the bluebirds.